 Figure 2.
-Average and standard errors for (a) radiocarbon content ( $\Delta^{14}$ C) of the respired CO2 for non-valley positions, (b) $\Delta^{14}$ C of the respired CO2 for valley positions, (c) $\Delta^{14}$ C of the bulk soil for non-valley positions, and (d) $\Delta^{14}$ C of the bulk soil for the valley positions (n=27 for non-valleys, and n=9 valleys for each depth interval).
+Average and standard errors for (a) radiocarbon content (Δ^{14} C) of the respired CO2 for non-valley positions, (b) Δ^{14} C of the respired CO2 for valley positions, (c) Δ^{14} C of the bulk soil for non-valley positions, and (d) Δ^{14} C of the bulk soil for the valley positions (n=27 for non-valleys, and n=9 valleys for each depth interval).

-We found a significant contribution of fossil organic C to both SOC and respired CO2 in the mixed sediment region (Table 12).
-There, the calculated contribution of biogenic organic C to total SOC in bulk soil and respired CO2 deincreased with soil depth with SS imilar depth trends were present infor valley and non-valley positions.
-However, the calculated contribution of fossil organic C to respired CO2 was much higher in valley subsoil (19-39% fossil organic C in respired CO2) than in non-valley subsoil (7-9% fossil organic C in respired CO2).
-Generally, the contribution of biogenic C to total C was consistently higher (61-97%) in respired CO2 than in SOC of the corresponding bulk soil (48-98%) in both valley and non-valley topographic positions.
-Microbial respiration discriminated against fossil organic C in non-valley positions by a factor of

-3-7 ( $f{FOC}$ bulk soil/respired CO2), but did not discriminate against fossil organic C in valley positions (0.7-1.5 $f{FOC}$ bulk soil/respired CO2).
+We found a significant contribution of fossil organic C to both SOC and respired CO_2 in the mixed sediment region (Table 1).
+There, the calculated contribution of biogenic organic C to total SOC in bulk soil and respired CO_2 decreased with soil depth.
+Similar depth trends were present in valley and non-valley positions.
+However, the calculated contribution of fossil organic C to respired CO_2 was much higher in valley subsoil (19-39% fossil organic C in respired CO_2) than in non-valley subsoil (7-9% fossil organic C in respired CO_2).
+Generally, the contribution of biogenic C to total C was consistently higher (61-97%) in respired CO_2 than in SOC of the corresponding bulk soil (48-98%) in both topographic positions.
+Microbial respiration discriminated against fossil organic C in non-valley positions by a factor of 3-7 (f{FOC} bulk soil/respired CO_2), but did not discriminate against fossil organic C in valley positions (0.7-1.5 f{FOC} bulk soil/respired CO_2).
 Overall, we note that these values are an upper bound on the contribution of fossil organic C, as these estimates may be impacted by variable rates of biogenic C cycling (see Discussion).
-Considering the measured respiration

-- 425 under the conditions of our lab incubation experiments, all fossil organic C in non-valley positions would be mineralized in approximately 447 years from topsoil and in 387 440 years from the subsoil.
+Considering the measured respiration under the conditions of our lab incubation experiments, all fossil organic C in non-valley positions would be mineralized in approximately 447 years from topsoil and in 387-440 years from the subsoil.
 In valley positions, fossil organic C in topsoil would be mineralized after 61 years.
-In valley subsoil, fossil organic C would be mineralized after 48 99 years. - Table 12.
-Biogenic and fossil organic carbon contribution in the mixed sediment rock-region to SOC and respired CO2 as % of total C and ratio bulk soil / respired C for both parameters.
+In valley subsoil, fossil organic C would be mineralized after 48-99 years.

+Table 1.
+Biogenic and fossil organic carbon contribution in the mixed sediment rock region to SOC and respired CO2 as % of total C and ratio bulk soil / respired C for both parameters.
 We calculated the time it would take to respire all fossil organic C under the conditions invoked during our lab experiment which simulates topsoil in situ conditions for decomposition.
-Values are displayed separately for non-valley and valley positions per soil depth. (n=1 per soil depth and one observation per position due to merging of replicates into composites prior to analysis).
-We note that these values are an upper bound on the contribution of fossil organic C, as these estimates may be affected by variable rates of biogenic C cycling.
+Values are displayed separately for non-valley and valley positions per soil depth. (one observation per position due to merging of replicates into composites prior to analysis).

 Biogenic [%] Fossil [%]

+Depth Bulk Respired Bulk Respired Time to respire all

-Position Depth Bulk [cm] soil Respired gas Bulk/Respired Bulk Respired soil gas Bulk/Respired Time to respire all fFOC [Years]
+Position [cm] soil gas Bulk/Respired soil gas Bulk/Respired f{FOC} [Years]

 0-10 89 96 0.9 11 4 2.8 447

 Non-valley 30-40 61 93 0.6 39 7 6.0 440

-- 60-70 48 91 0.5 52 9 5.8 387
+60-70 48 91 0.5 52 9 5.8 387

 0-10 98 97 1.0 2 3 0.7 61

 Valley 30-40 72 81 0.9 28 19 1.5 48

 60-70 57 61 0.9 43 39 1.1 99

 3.3.
-Predicting SPR and $\Delta$ - $\Delta$ C
+Predicting SPR and Δ - Δ 14C